Key Points

 If you’ve experienced a teething baby, know that a teething puppy isn’t far off!

 If you have a super chewer on your hands, it may be worth investing in indestructible chew toys with tougher exteriors and textures.
-Just remember that anything that’s as hard as a tooth can crack a tooth – so be careful about which dog toys and bones you choose.
+Just remember that anything that’s as hard as a tooth can crack a tooth, so be careful about which dog toys, bones, and edible chews you bring home.

 Puppy teeth and dental disease